SaishNaik/NotesForEveryOne/Coding/Notes.md

 In bit manipulation, mask is a no that you will compare the given number against for a particular operation to get the desired result.

+Arrays.binarySearch() returns the index of the search key, if it is contained in the array; otherwise, (-(insertion point) – 1) .The insertion point is defined as the point at which the key would be inserted into the array: the index of the first element greater than the key, or array.length if all elements in the array are less than the specified key.

 //todo check if it is correct.
 If not needs to be deleted Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.
 //todo check if it is correct.
 If not needs to be deleted